sysfce2/godot-docs/classes/class_basematerial3d.rst

 - :ref:`ShadingMode<enum_BaseMaterial3D_ShadingMode>` **get_shading_mode**\ (\ )

 Sets whether the shading takes place, per-pixel, per-vertex or unshaded.
 Per-vertex lighting is faster, making it the best choice for mobile applications, however it looks considerably worse than per-pixel.
 Unshaded rendering is the fastest, but disables all interactions with lights.

-\ **Note:** Setting the shading mode vertex shading currently has no effect, as vertex shading is not implemented yet.

 .. rst-class:: classref-item-separator